f5devcentral/f5-distributed-cloud-labs-101/application/docs/state4/index.rst

 |state4|

-The architecture is now spread across CEs as well as Volterra multiple Volterra Regional Edges.
+The architecture is now spread across Customer Edges (CEs), as well as Volterra multiple Volterra Regional Edges.

 |arch4|